What is the Trade Efficiency Rule?

 How can the Trade Efficiency Rule be measured?

 The degree to which a nation observes the trade efficiency rule for one particular good can be measured by taking a look at that its production-possibilities frontier.
 A nation’s production-possibilities frontier will show us how many units of certain goods it is able to produce given its constraints on available labor and capital.
-More specifically, the slope of that nation’s production-possibilities frontier will dictate which goods the nation is better at producing than the other.
+More specifically, the slope of that nation’s production-possibilities frontier will dictate which goods the nation is better at producing than other nations.